Carlos Marighella: Arrests

 Marighella was first arrested in 1932, after he wrote an offensive poem about the administration of Bahia intervener Juracy Magalhães.
-On 1 May 1936, during the Getúlio Vargas time in presidency, he was once again arrested for subversion.
-He was arrested again by the political police led by Filinto Müller.
+On 1 May 1936, during the Getúlio Vargas time in presidency, he was once again arrested for subversion by the political police led by Filinto Müller.
 He remained in jail for a year.
 He was released by "macedada" (the measure which freed political prisoners without pressing charges against them).
 After his release, he once again entered clandestinity, along with all members of PCB.
 He was recaptured in 1939.
 He was not released until 1945, when an amnesty during the democratization process of the country benefited all political prisoners.

 The following year, Marighella was elected constituent federal deputy by the Bahian branch of PCB, but he lost his office in 1948 under the new proscription of the party.
 Back in clandestinity, he occupied several offices in the leadership of the party.
 Invited by the Central Committee of the Chinese Communist Party, Marighella visited China between 1953 and 1954 in order to learn more about the Chinese Communist Revolution.
 In May 1964, after the military coup, he was shot and arrested by agents of the Department of Political and Social Order (Departamento de Ordem Política e Social - DOPS), the political police, at a movie theater in Rio.
 He was released in the following year by a court order.